-The purpose of this compensation discussion and analysis section is to provide information about the material elements of compensation that were paid or awarded to, or earned by, our "named executive officers" (NEOs) in fiscal year 2017.
-Our NEOs are our principal executive officer, current and former principal financial officer, the three other most highly compensated executive officers for fiscal year 2017, and one individual who would have been one of the three other most highly compensated executive officers for fiscal 2017 but for the fact that the individual was not serving as an executive officer at December 31, 2017.
-In accordance with the rules and regulations of the Securities and Exchange Commission (SEC), we determined that the following persons were our NEOs for fiscal year 2017:
+The purpose of this compensation discussion and analysis section is to provide information about the material elements of compensation that were paid or awarded to, or earned by, our "named executive officers" (NEOs) in fiscal year 2018.
+Our NEOs are our principal executive officer, principal financial officer, the two other most highly compensated executive officers who were serving as executive officers at the end of fiscal year 2018 (such individuals being the only two executive officers, other than the principal executive officer and financial officer, serving at the end of fiscal year 2018), and one individual who would have been one of the three other most highly compensated executive officers for fiscal year 2018 but for the fact that the individual was not serving as an executive officer at December 31, 2018.
+In accordance with the rules and regulations of the Securities and Exchange Commission (SEC), we determined that the following persons were our NEOs for fiscal year 2018:

 - Douglas Lebda, our Chairman and Chief Executive Officer (and our principal executive officer); - J.D.
-Moriarty, our current Chief Financial Officer; - Gabriel Dalporto, our former Chief Financial Officer and Executive Advisor (a non-executive officer position); - Nikul Patel, our former Chief Product and Strategy Officer and current Chief Strategy Officer (a non-executive officer position); - · Neil Salvage, our President; and - Carla Shumate, our Chief Accounting Officer and Treasurer, SVP.
+Moriarty, our current Chief Financial Officer (and our principal financial officer); - Neil Salvage, our President; - Carla Shumate, our SVP, Chief Accounting Officer and Treasurer; and - Katharine Pierce, our former General Counsel

-This compensation discussion and analysis section addresses and explains the compensation practices that were followed in fiscal year 2017, the numerical and related information contained in the summary compensation and related tables presented below, and actions taken regarding executive compensation after the end of fiscal year 2017 that could affect a fair understanding of a NEO's compensation during fiscal year 2017.
+This compensation discussion and analysis section addresses and explains the compensation practices that were followed in fiscal year 2018, the numerical and related information contained in the summary compensation and related tables presented below, and actions taken regarding executive compensation after the end of fiscal year 2018 that could affect a fair understanding of a NEO's compensation during fiscal year 2018.

-In addition, actual dates of service for a NEO could affect a fair understanding of such NEO's compensation for fiscal year 2017.
+In addition, actual dates of service for a NEO could affect a fair understanding of such NEO's compensation for fiscal year 2018.

-Overview of Fiscal Year 2017 Performance
+Overview of Fiscal Year 2018 Performance

-In fiscal year 2017, our financial performance significantly exceeded that of the prior fiscal year, exceeded our published guidance and exceeded the target metrics set by our Board of Directors.
-The below table highlights just a few of the increases in our financial results in 2017 as compared to 2016:
+In fiscal year 2018, our financial performance significantly exceeded that of the prior fiscal year.
+The below table highlights just a few of the increases in our financial results in 2018 as compared to 2017: